cnkts/Patika_Java_Bootcamp/3.Hafta/Odev_icerik/Ucus_Yonetim_Sistemi/Readme.md

 * JDK (version 17 is recommended)

 ### To run:
-Open the main.java file with your ide and run
+Open the "flight management system.jpg" file.

 ## Author